 A friend of mine played through the beta.
 He was not impressed.
 I had put too many mob encounters.
 This made the game too plain.
 “Oh, more zombies… wow.”
 But he loved my building designs.
 He just said, “I was too busy killing zombies to enjoy what you built.”

 But there was another issue.
 He wasn’t really getting into the story.
 I had to defend it in fact (not a good sign).
-I had to tell my friend where the main character came from.
+I told my friend where the main character came from.
 I also went into greater detail about the lore that surrounded the protagonist’s people.
 They were distant exiles of the ruins you explore.
 My friend replied, “Now that’s something I want to see.”

 I groaned.
 This game was growing from a battle into a war.
 I was ready for the game to be finished.
 Adding in the story elements for the player to see meant I would have to build a city of origin and an airship to travel to the ruins.